stakater/jira-service-desk-operator/README.md

     * PermissionScheme
     * issueSecurityScheme

-    The details about these fields can be read [here](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-projects/#api-rest-api-3-project-post).
+    You can read more about these fields on [Jira Service Desk api docs](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-projects/#api-rest-api-3-project-post).

 ### Customer:
 We support the following CRUD operations on customer via our Jira Service Desk Operator
 * Create - Create a new customer and assign the projects mentioned in the CR
-* Updates - Update (add/remove) the assigned/associated projects in the CR
+* Updates - Update (add/remove) the assigned/associated projects mentioned in the CR
-* Deletes - Deletes all the associated projects and deletes the customer
+* Deletes - Remove all the project associations and deletes the customer

 An example Custom Resource for Customer can be viewed [here](https://github.com/stakater/jira-service-desk-operator/blob/handle-customers/examples/customer/customer.yaml).

+##### Limitations:
+* Jira Service Desk Operator can access only those customers which are created through it.
+Customers that are manually created and added in the projects can’t be accessed later with the Jira Service Desk Operator.
+* Each custom resource is associated to a single customer.
+You can not update **customer name and email**.

 ## Local Development